-Eye Exams Can Save Your Vision
+Timely Eye Exams Can Save Your Vision

 During a comprehensive eye examination, your eye doctor will be looking for initial signs of these diseases.

-How Often Do Kids Need to Have Eye Exams?
+How Often Do Kids and Young Adults Need to Have Eye Exams?

 What Happens During An Eye Exam With Professional VisionCare?

 You'll be asked to read from a basic eye chart, which tests your eyesight at various distances.
-The normal measurement for eyes with no refractive error is 20/20.
-We'll also use a phoropter to check carefully for astigmatism, nearsightedness, and farsightedness.
+We'll also check carefully for conditions such as astigmatism, nearsightedness, and farsightedness, which can severely harm the clarity of your vision.
 This procedure involves having you look through a series of lenses, and you'll need to give feedback on which ones give the clearest vision.
 With the aid of a retinoscope, we'll measure how light focuses on your retina with each of the different lenses.